Tools4everBV/HelloID-Conn-Prov-Target-Ecare-PUUR/README.md

 #### Employee account required

 Note that an employee account is required before a user account can be created.
 If the employee doesn't exist, a __500 internal server error__ will be returned.
 The employee account is not managed by _HelloID_.
+Employee accounts are created by an external synchronization.

 #### Concurrent actions